MODULE 1 - ANATOMY & PHYSICAL INJURIES

 -

-Prepare a Viber-group with the following V-Group names for each section for ease of communication: “Law 118 (indicate section)”
+Prepare a Viber group with the following V-Group names for each section for ease of communication: “Law 118 2025 Eve 1 (or 2)".

 -

 All classes are to be conducted face-to-face.
-In case of holidays or other events which prevent the conduct of classes, the class is responsible for designating the proposed day and hour of the make-up class.
+In case of holidays or other events that prevent the conduct of classes, the class is responsible for designating the proposed day and hour of the make-up class.
+(No Saturday or Sunday make-up classes.)

 -